jsmienk/BDCSH/README.md

 ##### 1.1.1 Reducer

 The reducer includes two functions.
 The reducer itself and a helper for printing the output.
 We keep track of three variables outside the for-loop: `prev_track`, `curr_track` and `curr_track_plays`.
 The `prev_track` is the track id of previous track we have been visiting.
-The `curr_track` is current track we are looking at in the for-loop. `curr_track_plays` is a dictionary containing key-value pairs being `date, total play count`.
+The `curr_track` is current track we are looking at in the for-loop. `curr_track_plays` is a dictionary containing key-value pairs being date and total play count for each song.

 After splitting the input line and checking its column count we check if the third parameter (play count) is an integer.
 We check if we arrived at a new track (not the very first).
 If this is true, we print the results of that previous track we finished visiting and clear the dictionary.
 If this track is the first track we are visiting or the same as the previous track, we check if the dictionary key for that date is initialized and increase its value with the play count.